Choi Bo-kyung

-Choi Bo-kyung (born April 12th, 1988) is a South Korean professional footballer who plays for the Chungnam Asan football club as an defender and defensive midfielder.
+Choi Bo-kyung (born April 12, 1988) is a South Korean professional footballer who plays for the Chungnam Asan football club as an defender and defensive midfielder.

 Club career

 After graduating from Choji High School and Dongguk University, Choi joined the Ulsan Hyundai football club through the 2011 K League draft.
 By the 2013 season, his third year with the club, he had established himself as a regular starter, appearing in 29 league matches that year.

 Ahead of the 2014 season, Choi transferred to the Jeonbuk Hyundai Motors football club, where he and his team won the K League Classic title.

 After the 2015 season, Choi began his mandatory military service after joining Ansan Mugunghwa FC.
-He completed his service and returned to Jeonbuk on September 23rd, 2017.
+He completed his service and returned to Jeonbuk on September 23, 2017.

 Before the start of the 2023 season, Choi moved to Suwon FC and then to Arema FC the following year.
-He later to moved to Chungnam Asan FC in May of 2025.
+He later to moved to Chungnam Asan FC in May 2025.

 International career

-On June 1st, 2015, Choi was invited to join the South Korean national soccer team for a friendly match against the United Arab Emirates and a second-round qualifying match for the 2018 FIFA World Cup against Myanmar.
+On June 1, 2015, Choi was invited to join the South Korean national soccer team for a friendly match against the United Arab Emirates and a second-round qualifying match for the 2018 FIFA World Cup against Myanmar.
 He did not make an appearance in either match.